 (b) Withdrawal Procedure.
 An attorney desiring to withdraw as counsel must comply with the following procedure:

 (1) The attorney must give fourteen days’ notice to the client of the attorney’s intention to request permission to withdraw.
 Such notice must be served on the client personally or by U.S. Mail at the client’s last known address and must contain at least the following:

 (A) That the attorney wishes to withdraw and intends to file a motion to withdraw;

-(B) The style of the case(s), adversary proceeding(s), and contested matter(s) in which counsel seeks to withdraw; for each, the name(s) address(es), and telephone number(s) of opposing counsel; and the address and telephone number of the Bankruptcy Clerk.
+(B) The style of the case(s), adversary proceeding(s), and contested matter(s) in which counsel seeks to withdraw; for each, the name(s) address(es), telephone number(s), and e-mail address of opposing counsel; and the address and telephone number of the Bankruptcy Clerk.

 (C) That the Bankruptcy Court retains jurisdiction of the matters;

 (D) That, if the attorney’s withdrawal is permitted:

 (1) The client will have the obligation to promptly file with the Bankruptcy Court, and mail to all adverse parties or their counsel, a written statement showing (A) the names of the parties and the number of each case, adversary proceeding, or contested matter in which the client is a party and (B) the client’s current name, telephone number, mailing address, and e-mail address, and that the statement must be amended promptly if the client’s name, telephone number, mailing address, or e-mail address changes;

 (2) The client will have the obligation to respond to any discovery or motions, to take other actions as are appropriate or required, and to prepare for any trial or hearing that may be scheduled in any matter, or to hire other counsel to do so;